macwille/python-chat-app/README.md

 The application can perform following functions when it's finished:

-* Chats divided into rooms
+* Has chat rooms where registered users can leave messages

+* Rooms are divided to subject areas and some areas can be limited to certain users

-* User can be either normal user or admin
+* User can create an unique username

-* Can create account you can log in with

-* User can edit or delete his/her messages
+* User can edit or delete his or her messages

-* Can search for messages
+* User can search for messages

-* Can create private rooms with acces granted to spesific users
+* Users can create private subject areas

+* Application has support for an admin user with rights to moderate all rooms and users

 ### Command prompts (Windows)